adjscent/cmdutil/README.md

 ## Development

-To develop this utility, run the following command:
+To develop this utility, run the following command to install dependencies:

 ```bash
 make install-dev